-When the sparkling wine made this way is ready for the next step, the lees have to be removed.
-The wine maker brings it to the bottle of the neck through successive movements called ‘riddling’, freezes it there and then pops it out like a cork in a process called ‘disgorgement’.
+When the sparkling wine made this way is ready for the next step, the lees must be removed.
+The winemaker brings it to the bottle of the neck through successive movements called ‘riddling’, freezes it there and then pops it out like a cork in a process called ‘disgorgement’.

 There are a couple of sparkling wines which are produced only using the traditional method, despite not being mentioned on the label: Champagne and Cava can only be produced using the traditional method.

-In the tank method (or ‘Charmant’ method), the second fermentation takes place under pressurised tanks.
+In the tank method (or ‘Charmant’ method), the second fermentation occurs in pressurised tanks.
 This is cheaper in terms of production costs and the majority of the sparkling wine in the world is made using this method.
 The sparkling wines made this way will not show the yeast autolysis flavours, because the contact with the lees will be minimum.
-This method is ideal for grapes which are aromatic, like Muscat, Riesling and Glera (the grape used in Prosecco).
+This method is ideal for aromatic grapes, like Muscat, Riesling and Glera (the grape used in Prosecco).

 What sparkling wine to choose?

 Choosing the right bubbly has taste and budget considerations.